 This is where creativity really takes ahold.
 You can garnish a bloody mary with just about anything.
 Just look at how crazy some bars get with their garnishes.

 Traditionally, a bloody Mary will be garnished with a celery stalk and olives.
 That is just fine.
 However, for this spicy bloody Mary, I wanted to up the spice factor a bit.

 For this Bloody Mary, Jalapeno and Garlic Stuffed Olives and spicy salami make the perfect garnish.

-Pepperonicini would be great too!
+Pepperoncini would be great too!

-If you want to spicy up this cocktail even more, I recommend using Absolute Peppar Vodka instead of regular vodka.
+If you want to spice up this cocktail even more, I recommend using Absolute Peppar Vodka instead of regular vodka.
 You could also substitute hot and spicy tomato juice for the regular tomato juice or add a touch more hot sauce.
 Maybe some Habanero Hot Sauce?

 Whatever you decide, I just know you’ll be moving Bloody Mary’s from your “Brunch Only” list to your regular old Happy Hour list.